ptibbetts/j24cc/README.md

 ## Deployment
 > ●	Provide a README file that succinctly explains how to deploy, install, and run the project

-Deployment is coverd in `/ansible/README.md`.
+Deployment is covered in `/ansible/README.md`.

 ## Testing
 > ●	Show how you have given testing due consideration throughout the task